 Basically, the higher the MERV level, the more protection the filter will provide you with, but that can come at a cost, that’s why we would always recommend you research each individual air filter rating after you’ve narrowed down your options, in order to make a more informed decision.

 Naturally, people with allergies may be even more susceptible to the quality of the air indoors.
 If you or a family member is struggling with allergies, considering the specifics of an air filter that may decrease some of the symptoms you’re experiencing.

-Like that saying goes, “I’d rather be under a bridge in a storm than have an umbrella in the middle of it.”
-This is where knowing the filter specifics can aid in decreasing multiple pollutants inside of your home or workspace.
+As the saying goes, “I’d rather be under a bridge in a storm than have an umbrella in the middle of it.”
+This is where knowing the filter specifics can aid in decreasing multiple pollutants inside your home or workspace.